 With the push of a few buttons, the dynamic duo begins their adventure 26,000 years ago in the Chauvet Caves.
 It is here that the two friends witness a curious young girl and her dog examining various animals drawn on the ancient cave walls.
 Milton is full of questions about the girl and the paintings.
 Who was she and why was she there?
 Who created the paintings and why did they paint those particular animals?
 Did humans express their artistic abilities in other places and on other surfaces?
-And most importantly, was there meaning behind those paintings— and if so, what were the artists trying to communicate?
+And most importantly, was there meaning behind those paintings and what were the artists trying to communicate?
 Questions like these demanded further investigation.

-Harriet embraces her inner scientist and forms a hypothesis—or as she likes to call it, her “best guess”!
+So Harriet embraces her inner scientist and forms a hypothesis—or as she likes to call it, her “best guess”!
 She surmises the paintings do have meaning, and together the two friends set off to discover if her hypothesis can withstand a bit of testing and some time travel.
-The discoveries they make, and the evidence they gather along the way, lead them to conclude that curiosity is innate in all creatures.
+The discoveries they make and the evidence they gather along the way lead them to conclude that curiosity is innate in all creatures.
 However, one of the important features that make humans unique to all other creatures is our ability to ask limitless questions that arise from our curiosity; to look beyond the answers we discover and ask why.

 Although Golding explores a number of complex topics in this first book, Cave Discovery: When Did We Start Asking Questions, her approach to explaining scientific concepts is adolescent friendly.
 Most children hate the idea of being wrong, but Golding shows how mistakes and hiccups, with a good dose of curiosity, provide amazing opportunities for discovering better answers.